pymupdf/PyMuPDF/docs/pixmap.rst

       :arg colorspace: colorspace.
       :type colorspace: :ref:`Colorspace`

-      :arg irect_like irect: Tte pixmap's position and dimension.
+      :arg irect_like irect: The pixmap's position and dimension.

       :arg bool alpha: Specifies whether transparency bytes should be included.
 Default is *False*.